 Why Do Cajuns Wear White Boots?

-Gotta be honest, I was really excited to see this show up as one of the most searched things about Cajuns on Google.
+Gotta be honest, we was really excited to see this show up as one of the most searched things about Cajuns on Google.

 Cajuns wear white rubber boots, affectionately referred to as "Delcambre Reebok's", because they look so good.
 Well, to us they look good...not really but kind of.

-Anyway, for those who don't know we do a lot of shrimping, crabbing, "crawshing", and fishing, I guess wearing white rubber boots might seem odd.
+Anyway, for those who don't know we do a lot of shrimping, crabbing, "crawshing", and fishing, we guess wearing white rubber boots might seem odd.

 Combination Of Rising Sea Levels And Subsiding Land Endanger Louisiana Coast